Allied Invasion Of Italy

-The main wartime disagreement among the Big Three – Stalin, Churchill, and Roosevelt – concerned the Allied invasion of western Europe.
-Although it was agreed a second fighting front should be established in western Europe, Roosevelt and Churchill could not agree on when and where to invade.
+The main wartime disagreement among the Big Three – Stalin, Churchill, and Roosevelt – concerned the Allied invasion of Western Europe.
+Although it was agreed a second fighting front should be established in Western Europe, Roosevelt and Churchill could not agree on when and where to invade.

-F.D.R. wanted to take northern France as soon as possible; Churchill felt an invasion of France before Allied forces were fully prepared would be disastrous, and opted for invading Italy instead.
+FDR wanted to take northern France as soon as possible; Churchill felt an invasion of France before Allied forces were fully prepared would be disastrous, and opted for invading Italy instead.
 In January of 1943, the two met in Casablanca, where they agreed to invade Sicily.
 It was hoped that this move would make the Mediterranean safe for Allied ships, as well as drive a war-weary Italy out of the war.

-On July 10, 1943, Allied forces embarked on “Operation Husky”, the largest amphibious operation in history.
+On July 10, 1943, Allied forces embarked on “Operation Husky,” the largest amphibious operation in history.
 Ignorant of the enemy’s plans to attack Sicily, the Axis forces were ill-prepared on that fateful day.
 Coastal defenses, manned mainly by Sicilians unwilling to turn their homeland into a battleground, rapidly collapsed.

 On July 25, Mussolini fell from power and Italy’s new premier Pietro Badaglio began secret peace talks with the Allies.
 Meanwhile, the Germans had retreated and escaped to the mainland.
 Spurred on by the success of the Sicilian campaign, Eisenhower favored an amphibious assault on the Italian mainland.